kennyfraser/wp-sync-test/_pages/step-2-cluster-prerequisites.md

     *   All DCOS cluster node hostnames (FQDN and short hostnames) must be resolvable in DNS, both forward and reverse lookups must succeed.

+7.  **Cluster permissions**

+    In this step you prepare your cluster for DCOS installation.

+    1. On each of your master and agent nodes, disable SELinux or set it to permissive mode.
+This enables DCOS services and Docker to function properly.

+            $ sudo sed -i s/SELINUX=enforcing/SELINUX=permissive/g /etc/selinux/config

+        **Tip:** You can verify the status of SELinux with the `sestatus`command.

+    2. Add `nogroup` to each of your Mesos masters and agents.

+            $ sudo groupadd nogroup

+    3. Disable IPV6 by using this command:

+            $ sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1
+            $ sudo sysctl -w net.ipv6.conf.default.disable_ipv6=1

+    4. Reboot your cluster for the changes to take affect:

+            $ sudo reboot

 ## Next step

 [Step 3: Create a script for IP address discovery][3]